 Partner buy-in and support

 The lead instructor/ELTP Manager.
-English as a second language is a skill, and instructing it takes an even greater skill.
+English as a second language is a skill, and instructing it takes an even greater ability.
 More than likely the lead instructor of your ELTP (who can also be the “Manager” of the school) has been around for numerous AFRICA OSCs.
 If the program is struggling or the partner nation’s military is financially restrained the issue could be with this lead instructor.
 We’ve all seen businesses in the United States that say “Under New Management,” and there is a reason.
-The same reason could apply to your ELTP.
-If you identify that the manager / lead instructor is the issue this quickly will become a political/military issue and you will need to analyze the pros and cons of highlighting this to the partner nation leaders.
+The same rationale could apply to your ELTP.
+If you identify that the manager / lead instructor is the issue, this quickly will become a political/military issue, and you will need to analyze the pros and cons of highlighting this to the partner nation leaders.

 The commander of the training unit.
 Sometimes the partner nation may have several other language training schools: Arabic, French, or Russian.
-The commander may have limited funds and their requirements may surge based upon the upcoming requirements of their military.
-Sometimes they may not be pro-American, or went to one of the other language school at their school and favors that program because of their ties to it.
-Either way, if your program is struggling, looking into the commander of the training unit the laboratory is underneath is worthwhile.
-They may not understand the resources the U.S. has or does not have to provide for the English laboratory, or even worse they may not understand it takes around a year to get any supplies from the US.
+The commander may have limited funds, and their requirements may surge based upon the upcoming needs of their military.
+Sometimes they may not be pro-American, or went to one of the other language school at their school and favored that program because of their ties to it.
+Either way, if your plan is struggling, looking into the commander of the training unit the laboratory is underneath is worthwhile.
+They may not understand the resources the U.S. has or does not have to provide for the English laboratory, or even worse they may not realize it takes around a year to get any supplies from the US.
 Your Pol/Mil skills will be required here.